TomasBeuzen/tomasbeuzen/content/authors/admin/_index.md

     year: 2016

 # Social/Academic Networking
-# For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons
+# For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-#- icon: envelope
-#  icon_pack: fas
-#  link: '#contact'  # For a direct email link, use "mailto:test@example.org".
 - icon: twitter
   icon_pack: fab
   link: https://twitter.com/TBeuzen